adamaltmejd/swecov.se/content/projects/Elderly-Predictors.md

   - 'Carl Dahlström'
 ---

-# Predictors of COVID-19 outcomes among residents of Swedish long-term care facilities – a nationwide study of the year 2020
+# Predictors of COVID-19 outcomes among residents of Swedish long-term care facilities—a nationwide study of the year 2020

 **What is the primary question addressed by this study?** This study examines predictors for SARS-CoV-2 infection and COVID-19 death among residents of long-term care facilities (LTCFs), using Swedish nation-wide data for the whole pandemic year of 2020.